-prostitution, of which 65% were of minors, in 2008442 and estimates that hundreds of women and girls are sold into sexual slavery each year, sometimes by families made destitute by the war.
-In one instance, a criminal ring in reportedly Diyala trafficked 128 women to Saudi Arabia via Mosul in 2007.
-443 As members of the criminal ring allegedly included two members of the Diyala Governorate Council, one security officer, and three policemen, the case was closed with no charges filed.
-444
+The wars have also left women and children vulnerable to sex trafficking.
+According to the Organization of Women's Freedom in Iraq (OWFI), "many young war widows and orphans...without means of supporting themselves, have been sexually exploited and trafficked."459 OWFI has documented more than 70 cases of trafficking and forced prostitution, of which 65% were of minors, in 2008,460 and estimates that hundreds of women and girls are sold into sexual slavery each year, sometimes by families made destitute by the war.
+In one instance, a criminal ring reportedly in Diyala trafficked 128 women to Saudi Arabia via Mosul in 2007.461 As members of the criminal ring allegedly included two members of the Diyala Governorate Council, one security officer, and three policemen, the case was closed with no charges filed.462

-Similarly, the U.S.-led conflict in Afghanistan has exacerbated the country's poverty and security problems, driving many girls and women into the sex trade.
-445 Young Afghan boys are similarly sexually exploited and trafficked.
-446 According to the U.S. government and international organizations, Afghanistan became "a source, transit, and destination country for men, women, and children subjected to forced labor and sex trafficking."
-447 Notably, U.S. government contractors have been implicated in sex trafficking in Afghanistan.
-448 As in Iraq, very few of the perpetrators of trafficking in Afghanistan are prosecuted, as the majority of those responsible for trafficking (more than 32%) reportedly wield significant political power.
+Similarly, the U.S.-led conflict in Afghanistan has exacerbated the country's poverty and security problems, driving many girls and women into the sex trade.463 Young Afghan boys are similarly sexually exploited and trafficked.464 According to the U.S. government and international organizations, Afghanistan became "a source, transit, and destination country for men, women, and children subjected to forced labor and sex trafficking."465 Notably, U.S. government contractors have been implicated in sex trafficking in Afghanistan.466 As in Iraq, very few of the perpetrators of trafficking in Afghanistan are prosecuted, as the majority of those responsible for trafficking (more than 32%) reportedly wield significant political power.467

 Victims of sex trafficking in Iraq and Afghanistan receive little protection by the government, as most victims are referred to the care of civil society and non-governmental organizations.
-As of 2010, only one NGO-managed shelter existed in Kabul specifically for women victims of https://www.cimicweb.org/cmo/ComplexCoverage/Documents/Iraq/Human%20rights%20after%20invasion.pdf [hereinafter At a Crossroads].
+As of 2010, only one NGO-managed shelter existed in Kabul specifically for women victims of trafficking.468 In Iraq, OWFI has been threatened with being stripped of its NGO status by the U.S.-created and supported NGO Assistance Office in Iraq for creating shelters for women victims of sex trafficking and other forms of abuse.469